For earlier reports in this series, see

 My goal is to perform in the SXDS field the same analysis I did for the SDF:

-I have finished my first version of analysis on the SXDS, using the version 1.0 catalogs (kindly provided by Tomoki Morokuma on Jan 8, 2006) based on the i'-band detections.
+As before, I used catalogs of the SXDS images based on the i'-band detections.
 The first step was to create a stellar locus.
 I picked colors (B-V), (V-R) and (R-i').
 I chose a sample of objects which, based both on their morphology and on their colors, were very likely to be stars.
 I then applied the techniques described by

 Below are graphs showing the locations of stars in the clean sample, the locus nodes derived from the stars, and positions of various stars or stellar models based on synthetic photometry in the Suprime-Cam passbands.
 I have shifted the synthetic photometry to match the actual locations of stars.

 Note that none of the synthetic photometry seems to match the observations for the reddest stars.
 The observed locus bends much more sharply than the synthetic loci.
 I saw a similar effect in the SDF photometry.
 Some of the difference may be ascribed to differences in metallicity between the observed stars and the stars used in the synthetic photometry, but there may be additional differences due to other factors that I do not yet understand.